 Visit a Jimjilbang

-Visitors can soak in various fragrant baths, get a massage, sweat it out in the saunas, or treat themselves to an array of beauty treatments.
+You can soak in various fragrant baths, get a massage, sweat it out in the saunas, or treat yourself to an array of beauty treatments.

 For Koreans, paying a visit to the jimjilbang is usually a weekly occurrence.
 This is a naked affair which can be intimidating to foreign travellers but nobody stares or bothers.